On the Mordell-Weil Ranks of supersingular abelian varieties over $\mathbb{Z}_p^2$-extensions: Introduction

+We now give an outline of the paper.
 In section \ref{sec:prem}, we introduce our notations and recall the basic preliminaries on $p$-adic Hodge theory that we will need throughout our article.
 The definition of multi-signed Selmer groups and Coleman maps are given in section \ref{sec: multi}. {In section 4, under the hypothesis \textbf{(H-large)}, we use multi-signed Coleman maps and logarithmic matrices to study the growth of

 where $H^1_f(K_{n,v},T)$ is the Bloch-Kato local condition defined using the kernel of the dual exponential map.
 To achieve this, we generalized the work of \cite{LP20} to the setting of $\mathbb{Z}_p^2$-extensions by using inputs from \cite{LeiSprung2020}.
 We find that $\rank_{\Zp}(\mathcal{Y}_n^\prime)=O(p^n)$.
 In section 5, we consider the short exact sequence